-A funeral prepayment plan allows you to plan the funeral that you would like, and to make financial provision for your choices; whereby ensuring your family is not faced with decisions and financial anxiety without you.
+A funeral prepayment plan allows you to plan the funeral that you would like, and to make financial provisions for your choices; whereby ensuring your family is not faced with decisions and financial anxiety without you.

 Thinking of your own funeral can be a sobering thought.
 Here are the answers to a few questions that might be on your mind.
 If you have other questions, please get in touch as we would be happy to chat through some options:

 A funeral prepayment plan allows the living to prepare for death.
 By paying into a plan during your life, upon your death the plan will provide peace of mind that your family will not be met with unexpected costs and financial anxiety, and will ensure that your funeral is conducted as you wish.